“When Collyn Rivers speaks, even original equipment manufacturers take notice” – Automobile, Electrical and Air Conditioning News.

-After a further three years in North Africa, Collyn Rivers moved to Australia to design and build highly specialised scientific equipment.
-These included huge concrete testing presses to X-ray coal scanning machines.
+After a further three years in North Africa, Collyn Rivers moved to Australia.
+There, he initially designed and built specialised scientific equipment.
+These included huge concrete testing presses to X-ray coal scanning machines.6A change in career

 In 1971, Collyn changed careers completely.
-He founded and edited what became a global chain of electronics and other technical magazines.
-In 1976, his best known Electronics Today International was awarded the title of ‘The World’s Best Electronics Journal’ (by the IPREE).
-With editions in Australia, UK, Canada, Germany, Holland and Indonesia (and later India) it became the world’s largest within six years.
+He founded and edited a global chain of electronics and other technical magazines.
+His best known (Electronics Today International ) was awarded the title of ‘The World’s Best Electronics Journal’ (by the IPREE).
+ETI had editions in Australia, UK, Canada, Germany, Holland and Indonesia (and later India).
+It became the world’s largest within six years.
+Many still exist but under different names.

 The Broome house – the 3.4 kW standalone solar array is at bottom left.
 Pic: successfulsolarbooks.com